Anthropology (DANT.ULisboa)

 Portuguese, with possibility of using English

-The PhD in Anthropology of the Universidade de Lisboa (DANT.ULisboa) is a joint programme of the Instituto de Ciências Sociais (ICS) and the Instituto Superior de Ciências Sociais e Políticas (ISCSP), with the colaboration of the Faculdade de Letras (FLUL).
+The PhD in Anthropology of the Universidade de Lisboa (DANT.ULisboa) is a joint programme of the Instituto de Ciências Sociais (ICS) and the Instituto Superior de Ciências Sociais e Políticas (ISCSP), with the collaboration of the Faculdade de Letras (FLUL).

 The doctoral programme brings together the two Schools of ULisboa that conduct teaching and research in anthropology.
 The collaboration of FLUL adds to the PhD a productive dialogue with comparative cultural and postcolonial studies.